By: Shikhar Singh

 - Time is not yet suitable for this reform

-Considering a major opposition from the Muslim community in India over this issue overlapping with controversies over beef, saffronization of school and college curriculum, love jihad, and the silence emanating from the top leadership on these controversies, there needs to be given sufficient time for instilling confidence in the community.
-Otherwise, these efforts towards commonality will be counterproductive leaving the minority class particularly Muslims more insecure and vulnerable to get attracted towards fundamentalist and extremist ideologies.
+Considering the major opposition from the Muslim community in India over this issue overlapping with controversies over beef, saffronization of school and college curriculum, love jihad, and the silence emanating from the top leadership on these controversies, there needs to be given sufficient time for instilling confidence in the community.
+Otherwise, these efforts towards commonality will be counterproductive leaving the minority class, particularly Muslims more insecure and vulnerable to getting attracted towards fundamentalist and extremist ideologies.

 This post has been edited by Tanmay Doneria.